 The course is as described.
 25km with over 1100 meters of elevation gain but none of it really difficult or technical.

-The route follows the Lantau trail from the Green mailbox at Mui Wo ferry pier and goes up the road towards Nam Shan.
+The route follows the Lantau trail from Mui Wo ferry pier and goes up the road towards Nam Shan.
 Following the markers till you get to marker L005 which is in Nam Shan.
 Please remember to stay on the pavement (sidewalk) ALL THE TIME and no running or walking on the road.